Project

 Actions #5

-Updated by Jérôme Vizcaino almost 9 years ago
+Updated by Jérôme Vizcaino over 9 years ago

 Please keep a per-host configuration for this.
 Per model would work unless the same model is using different BMC firmware versions.